 Detection tools don’t work reliably.
 Turnitin’s AI detection has a well-documented false positive problem — it disproportionately flags writing by students for whom English is a second language.
 In several widely reported cases, teachers who used detection scores to fail students were later shown to have flagged human-written work.

 More fundamentally: a policy of “don’t use AI” in 2024 is like a policy of “don’t use calculators” in 1990.
-Students who honor the rule are disadvantaged relative to students who don’t, while the students who don’t are learning a skill that matters.
+Students who honour the rule are disadvantaged relative to students who don’t, while the students who don’t are learning a skill that matters.

-The teachers I spoke to who felt best about their situation were not the ones with the strictest bans.
-They were the ones who had redesigned their assignments to make AI-dependent submissions obviously missing what the assignment was actually assessing.
-“I ask students to bring a printed draft to class and then write an in-class reflection on their own choices,” said a 10th grade English teacher in the UK.
-“Suddenly it’s not about whether they used AI for the draft — it’s about whether they can think and explain their decisions.”
+The teachers who feel best about their situation aren’t the ones with the strictest bans.
+They’re the ones who have redesigned assignments so that AI-dependent submissions are obviously missing what the assignment was actually assessing — asking students to bring a printed draft to class and then write an in-class reflection on their own choices, for instance.
+Suddenly it’s not about whether they used AI for the draft.
+It’s about whether they can think and explain their decisions.

 What does this mean for parents?
 Ask less “does your school have an AI policy?” and more “does your school have a thoughtful approach to what learning looks like with AI?"